eric-ofori/DevOps.io/Capstone_Project_Git/CAPSTONE_PROJECT_GIT.md

 1. Create a Repository on GitHub:
 + Name it greenwood-library-website
-+ Initialie it with a README.md file and clone it to your local machine
++ Initialize it with a README.md file and clone it to your local machine

 ![Create_webpage_files](/Capstone_Project_Git/Images/Create_webpage_files.png)